starkedith01/WEB-DEVELOPMENT/README.md

 # WEB-DEVELOPMENT
-Some of my web development project
+Here is what is used after i started learning html.

+Learning  the other area of development side is side.